 Create a Batch account with the Azure portal

-Learn how to create an Azure Batch account in the Azure portal, and choose the account properties that fit your compute scenario.
-Learn where to find important account properties like access keys and account URLs.
+This topic shows how to create an Azure Batch account in the Azure portal, choosing the account properties that fit your compute scenario.
+You'll also learn where to find important account properties like access keys and account URLs.

-For background about Batch accounts and scenarios, see the feature overview.
+For background about Batch accounts and scenarios, see Batch service workflow and resources.

 Create a Batch account